Skip to Content

 Although the original colour of St. Patrick was blue, green is the colour most associated with Ireland’s Patron Saint.

-2. The St. Patrick’s Day parade
+2. Attending a St. Patrick’s Day parade

 St Patrick's Day parade Ireland